 Parent vs. Satellite Colonies

-There are two types of nests for Carpenter Ants: satellite colonies and parent colonies.
+There are two types of colonies for Carpenter Ants: satellite colonies and parent colonies.
 The queen, her brood and workers make up the parent colonies.
 Satellite colonies are made up of older larvae and workers.
 Satellite colonies are created by workers when the parent colony is short of space or if there is enough food and water.
 One parent colony may have several satellite colonies.